 Order Catering (for more than 200 attendees)

-If you are planning an event for more than 200 attendees, reach out to Restaurant Associates to start your catering order as soon as possible.
+If you are planning an event for more than 200 attendees, reach out to HUDS to start your catering order as soon as possible.

-Restaurant Associates catering is required in the Milstein Conference Center and Caspersen Student Center.
+HUDS catering is required in the Milstein Conference Center and Caspersen Student Center.
 Catering orders in these spaces will need tables for food and beverages, which may reduce the seating capacity.
-Consult with RA and OES to confirm catering setups.
+Consult with HUDS and OES to confirm catering setups.

 Harvard Law School is dedicated to building a healthier, more sustainable campus, and we encourage event planners to consider the environment when planning events.
 Learn more about sustainability at HLS.